-Siberian Larch Timber is a species of tree grown in arctic conditions and under much duress, although Larch grows faster than most coniferous tree from the same area.
+Siberian Larch Timber is a species of tree grown in arctic conditions and under difficult climate conditions, although Larch grows faster than most coniferous tree from the same area.
 It carries much natural resin and is especially resistant to decay.

 We have over 50 years of experience in the industry, so you can trust Timbersource to supply only the highest grade planed timber, which has been ethically sourced from FSC approved sites.